 The lawsuit alleges that VimpelCom lied in its Securities and Exchange Commission filings to cover up a massive bribery scheme in Uzbekistan.

 Former VimpelCom CEO Jo Lunder was arrested at Norway’s Oslo Airport on Nov.
 5, in relation to bribery allegations also under investigation by authorities in the U.S., the Netherlands and Switzerland.

-The telecom company is under investigation in Sweden over allegations of bribery in Uzbekistan.
+The company is currently under investigation by the Securities and Exchange Commission, the Department of Justice, and the Dutch Public Prosecution Service over allegations of bribery in Uzbekistan.